About

 I realized this wasn’t just my challenge.

-It was a barrier for anyone, anywhere in the world, who felt drawn to this instrument.
+It was a barrier for people around the world who felt drawn to the sound and spirit of the shinobue.

 That’s when my focus expanded.